okraaij/optimisation/README.md

     - Selects randomly a node not already in the sub-tour to join the sub-tour and inserts it using the minimum insertion cost criterion.
 - Nearest Insertion
     - Selects the node which has the minimum distance from any node in the current sub-tour and inserts it using the minimum insertion cost criterion.

+### Classical Local Search (CLS) algorithms

+#### Random Descent
+The Random Descent differs to the Steepest Descent, since the neighbours are randomly generated and the current seed solution is replaced by the first neighbour that improves the objective function.
+This process is repeated until it meets a specified constraint.

+#### Steepest Descent
+The Steepest Descent algorithm explores the entire search space to identify the best improving neighbour.
+Once implemented, the process is repeated on the newly created seed solution until no improvement can be found.

+#### Difference between 2-opt and 3-opt
+The 2-opt algorithm is described by Blazinskas and Misevicius (2011) as simple and in its naive form, involves repeatedly breaking two edges in a tour and reconnecting them in another cost decreasing way until no positive gain 2-opt move can be found.
+The time complexity for naive 2-opt is 𝑂(𝑛^2).
+It is outlined by Blazinskas and Misevicius (2011) that when breaking edges in an existing tour, there are (𝑘−1)!∗ 2^((𝑘−1) ) ways to reconnect it, including the initial tour.

+The 3-opt algorithm works in a similar way to the 2-opt algorithm but removes and reconnects three edges rather than two.
+The time complexity for 3-opt is 𝑂(𝑛^3) but can be improved through techniques that are not explored in this report.
+It is outlined by Blazinskas and Misevicius (2011) that when breaking edges in an existing tour, there are (𝑘−1)!∗ 2^((𝑘−1) ) ways to reconnect it, including the initial tour.